Donna M. Hughes

-Donna M. Hughes (born 1954) is an American academic and feminist who chairs the women's studies department at the University of Rhode Island.
+Donna M. Hughes (born 1954) is an American academic and feminist who serves as Eleanor M. and Oscar M. Carlson Endowed Chair of the gender and women's studies department at the University of Rhode Island.
 Her research concerns prostitution and human trafficking; she was a prominent supporter of the campaign to end prostitution in Rhode Island, and has testified on these issues before several national legislative bodies.
 She sits on the editorial board of Sexualization, Media, and Society, a journal examining the impact of sexualized media.

 Her writing on transgender issues has been criticized as transphobic; the University of Rhode Island released a statement distancing itself from her views, while recognizing her academic freedom.

 Biography

 Hughes was raised on a farm in central Pennsylvania.
 She later attended Pennsylvania State University, earning degrees in animal science, before earning a PhD in genetics in 1990.

 While a student, she started volunteering at a rape crisis center and battered women's shelter.
 During this time, she started to read feminist analyses of violence against women, particularly sexual violence and exploitation.
 Hughes writes that she began to feel emotional and cognitive dissonance between her scientific studies and the feminist activist work she was doing.
 Initially an instructor in both genetics and women's studies, an increasingly critical view of what she felt was the disconnected nature of science led her to focus on women's studies.

 Hughes later served as a lecturer on women's studies at University of Bradford, UK, between 1994 and 1996, before moving on to a full professorship at the University of Rhode Island, where she holds the Eleanor M. and Oscar M. Carlson Endowed Chair in Women's Studies.
 She has also served as Education and Research Coordinator for the Coalition Against Trafficking in Women.

-Hughes is a co-founder, with Melanie Shapiro, of Citizens Against Trafficking.
+Hughes is a co-founder of Citizens Against Trafficking.